mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ## EQ Band Gain Numbers
-15 EQ Band Gain Numbers can be configured for controlling the gain of each EQ Band in Homeassistant.
-The number configuration heading for each number is shown below with an example name configured.
+15 EQ Band Gain Numbers can be configured for controlling the gain of each EQ Band in Home Assistant.
+The number configuration heading for each number is shown below with an example name.
 Defining **number: -platform: tas5805m** requires all 15 EQ Gain Band headings to be configured.
-For TAS5805M EQ Band Gains to configure correctly requires some addition YAML configuration, refer to the "Activation of Mixer mode and EQ Gains" section above and provided YAML examples.
+For TAS5805M EQ Band Gains to configure correctly requires some addition YAML configuration, refer to the "Activation of Mixer mode and EQ Gains" section above and the provided YAML examples.

-Example configuration of Tas5805m Band Gain Numbers:
+Example configuration of tas5805m platform (Band Gain) Numbers:
 ```
 number:
   - platform: tas5805m